hailelagi/hailelagi.com/content/readme.md

 Hi, I'm Haile (pronunciation: [haɪlə](https://en.wikipedia.org/wiki/File:Haile_Selassie.ogg)).

-I was previously at [juice](https://spendjuice.org/), before that [buycoins](https://buycoins.africa/) aka [hellicarrier](https://helicarrier.studio/).
+I was previously at [juice](https://spendjuice.org/), before that [buycoins](https://buycoins.africa/) ([hellicarrier](https://helicarrier.studio/)).
 Long before that, I went off to get a degree in chemical engineering, and I learned I like writing code a lot more than solving differential equations.

 I primarily write [elixir](https://elixir-lang.org/) these days and I used to write a fair bit of ruby, javascript and some go.
 I've recently been experimenting with [rust](https://www.rust-lang.org/).

-I'm currently exploring:
- - building with rust and elixir
- - prometheus, kubernetes and docker
- - observability and instrumentation (open telemetry & grafana)
+Okay, backlog has been **really** piling up, it's been a crazy past couple of months for me.
+Working on it!

 My interests outside computer science are primarily philosophy and economics.
 My current bookshelf is:
-- Concurrent data processing in elixir [October]
+- Concurrent data processing in elixir [October][Backlog]
 - Erlang in Anger [September][Backlog]
 - The little Ecto Cookbook [September][Backlog]
 - Thinking, Fast and Slow by Daniel Kahneman [August][Backlog]